What Is Retinal Dystrophy?

 Evidence from the Literature

-Brunet et al. This study used both OptoDrum (photopic) and ScotopicKit (scotopic) to assess whether AKT pathway activation via SC79 protected photoreceptors in a rod-dominant inherited retinal dystrophy model.
+- This study used both OptoDrum (photopic) and ScotopicKit (scotopic) to assess whether AKT pathway activation via SC79 protected photoreceptors in a rod-dominant inherited retinal dystrophy model.
 The inclusion of ScotopicKit as an explicit endpoint confirmed that rod-mediated visual function was a primary outcome of the study – not simply an ancillary readout – establishing the dual-modality photopic/scotopic design as best practice for pharmacological neuroprotection studies in RP models.
-Both products were confirmed as used in this study.

 03How Do Gene Therapy, Cell Transplantation, and Small-Molecule Neuroprotection Studies Benchmark Functional Rescue Against the Natural History of Retinal Dystrophy?Audience A - Vision-focusedAudience B - CNS/Systemic